|Naviance Family Connection|

 The SAT Reasoning Tests and Subject tests are given on the same dates, at the same time and place, in every instance but March, when only the SAT Reasoning Test is administered.
 The SAT and Subject Tests are offered in May, June, October, November, December and January.

-Special arrangements can be made with ETS to take an SAT on Sunday if religious observances make a Saturday administration unworkable.
+Special arrangements can be made with College Board to take an SAT on Sunday if religious observances make a Saturday administration unworkable.
 The student would need to submit a letter from the appropriate cleric and a completed SAT registration form by the deadline for that test.
 Other questions regarding “non-standard” testing issues can be raised with the College Counseling Office.

 |Advice on SAT Reasoning and SAT Subject Tests|